 FROM HUMBLE BEGINNINGS...

-In 1971, Bishop John Morkovsky tasked Father Allen Ray Doga with forming a new faith community in Northwest Houston.
-The first POP offices were housed in a small apartment complex on FM 1960.
-Father Doga and the first volunteers laid the groundwork for the parish in which we worship today.
+In 1971, the first POP offices were housed in a small apartment complex on FM 1960.
+The groundwork was laid for the parish in which we worship today.
 Masses were celebrated at nearby Matzke and Bleyl elementary schools.
 Faith formation processes that focused on families learning together were conducted in parishioner homes.
 In 1974, the first POP Main Church was built and dedicated.
-Father Doga wrote to the members of the parish:

 1971 – Offices open at an apartment complex on FM 1960.